voucherly/voucherly-docs/docs/guides/resources/understanding-payments.md

 - **Voided**.
 A `PAID` transaction has been voided due to an error or a customer cancelling the payment.
 - **Expired** The transaction has expired.
 - **ImpossibleRefund**.
 A refund could not be processed for the transaction.
 It's common for meal voucher Payment gateways.

-### Payment statuses

-Payments have a `status` field that reflects the statuses of their transactions.

-- **Requested**.
-A payment has been created but no transactions exist yet.
-- **Paid**.
-The customer has successfully completed the checkout.
-At least one transaction is in the `PAID` status and awaits completion.
-- **Confirmed**.
-The payment was successful, and all transactions have been confirmed.
-- **Refunded**.
-All transactions have been refunded or cancelled.
-- **Cancelled**.
-All transactions have been cancelled.
-- **Voided**.
-The user cancelled the Payment during checkout.
-All transactions have been voided.
-- **Expired**.
-The payment has expired.